Makeea/Tutorials/Git/SSH keys/readme.md

-ssue# Setting up SSH keys
+# Setting up SSH keys
 > There are a million different sites on how to create SSH Keys but this is a cheat sheet for making keys quickly